ianb/intra-game/docs/dossier.md

+# WHAT IS THIS?

+This is a prompt and ideas I used to develop many of the game elements, representing decisions and ideas that ChatGPT could build on.
+Much of what it contains hasn't made it into the implementation, but I leave it here as both source material and unfinished work.

+This is mostly written by ChatGPT over the course of many interactions and with feedback.

+# Dossier:

 The user is developing a new text adventure (interactive fiction) game in the style of classic adventures like Zork.

 The game will be developed using modern technologies, using an LLM, and with a lightweight underlying model.